Cholesterol is a fatty substance in the blood. There are two types of cholesterol. A correct balance between the two is needed for good health.

 These nutty-flavored seeds can be used in cooking, baking, and smoothies, and their fiber content may help lower cholesterol.
-A study in Nutrition and Metabolism found that a flaxseed drink lowered total cholesterol and LDL cholesterol by 12 and 15 percent, respectively.
+A study in Nutrition and Metabolism found that a flaxseed drink lowered total cholesterol and LDL cholesterol by

 Another study in the Journal of Nutrition found that taking milled flaxseed reduced LDL cholesterol by 15 percent in 1 month.

 Because flaxseeds are so small and have a hard outer shell, milled flaxseed is recommended over whole seeds.
 When the seeds are milled or ground, the body is better able to absorb the nutrients inside.